 - items B, next 20-30% products classified as “interclass”: medium service level, e.g. 91-95%;

 - items C, last 50-60% products classified as “trivial”: lower service level, e.g. 85-90%

 However, there are many different options that can be considered if taking a more – item by item approach.
-Formulae can be complicated and may be beyond all but the most statistically minded and this is where inventory management software such as Veeqo can be utilised to manage and calculate service levels.
+Formulae can be complicated and may be beyond all but the most statistically minded and this is where inventory management software such as Veeqo can be utilized to manage and calculate service levels.

 Using Safety Stock with Economic Order Quantity

 Again, we have looked more in depth at EOQ elsewhere, but it is worth revisiting the relationship between EOQ and safety stock.

 The ultimate goal of the EOQ formula is to calculate the optimal number of product units to order at any given time.
 It is used to determine a company’s inventory reorder point such that when inventory falls to a calculated level, the system triggers the need to place an order for more units.

 Using Economic Order Quantity alongside safety stock levels can ensure that the stock levels are kept between levels that both ensure stock outages are minimized but levels are economically viable.